SadTigger/rsschool-cv/cv.md

 ## Summary

-I am self-motivated and interested in searching new information about new technologies and features.
+I am self-motivated and interested in searching information about new technologies and features.
 Additionaly I can adapt to any conditions if it will high up productivity to work process.
 ### My goals:
-- [x] Improve my and skills.
+- [x] Improve my skills.
-- [ ] Get new expierence.
+- [ ] Get new experience.
 - [ ] Bring new ideas to web development.
 - [ ] Become high qualified full-stack specialist.